 The first option for power supply is via Powerbank (see Figure 8).
-For this option, please use the delivered Powerbank (Capacity: 10000mAh) and a USB cable with Typ-C connector at the one end.
-To be safe regarding the minimum current supply with a third-party Powerbank, please use a Powerbank with USB-PD (Power-Delivery).
-Important here: Don't use the USB-Type-A connector for powering the MS-RTK module.
+For this option, please use a Powerbank with USB-C PD (power delivery mode)(Capacity: 10000mAh) and a USB cable with Typ-C connector to connect to the MS-RTK module.

+Important: Don't use the USB-Type-A connector for powering the MS-RTK module.

-Figure 8: Power supply via ANavS Powerbank
+Figure 8: Power supply via Powerbank